 Google & The Zero Moment of Truth (ZMOT)

 Google recently published a very informative ‘ZMOT Handbook’ outlining their new take on P&G’s tried-and-tested methodology.
-It’s not just theory and ideas: It’s backed up by tons of real-life evidence and a huge amount of research into the myriad ways consumers browse online and consume/create information.
+It’s not just theory and ideas: It’s backed up by tons of real-life evidence and a huge amount of research into the ways people browse online and consume/create information.

 So what exactly is happening at ZMOT?